Brought to you byLONGITUDES

 And we’re just getting started.

-In a not-so-distant future, we’ll fly drones greater distances.
+In the future, with the necessary regulatory approvals, we’ll fly drones greater distances.
 Drone flights previously were required to stay within an operator’s visual line of sight.
 With full Part 135 certification, UPS can apply to make drone flights beyond the operator’s line of sight, which will help us take drone delivery to scale.

 The expansion of our drone services is the result of many years of exploration and testing, each new step fueled by an unrelenting commitment to pioneer new innovations.